extouchtriangle/extouchtriangle/README.md

 # extouchtriangle

 I do math and computer vision.
-I also use Arch Linux with i3wm.
+I also use Arch Linux with Hyprland (and end-4 dotfiles).

 ## Stats